Saudi Arabia Holidays

 - Diriyah ePrix

 The epic single-seater ABB FIA Formula E World Championship is a unique event.
 Watch professional electric race-car drivers reach the highest speeds in the historic surroundings of Diriyah for the fourth year running.
-The 2021 event took place in February, however, if you are feeling the need for speed choose Saudi for your 2022 getaway.

 - Janadriyah Festival